Last update: December 2023

 Carvolution alone will decide on the size, the make, the brand, as well as the material of the respective tyres.

 Carvolution shall take care of maintenance and servicing.
 The Customer shall undertake to comply with the manufacturer's instructions for use, maintenance and servicing as well as any official directives (e.g. technical inspections).
-The required maintenance and servicing tasks are only to be performed after prior consultation with Carvolution and at one of the service partners it specifies (partner workshop), whereby Carvolution – at the Customer's request – will coordinate the appointments with the relevant service partner.
+The required maintenance and servicing tasks are only to be performed after prior consultation with Carvolution and at one of the service partners it specifies (partner workshop).

-In the event of any necessary maintenance or repair work or an accident, Carvolution shall, within the scope of the vehicle subscription, provide the Customer with a replacement vehicle and a 24h breakdown service (cf. the General Terms and Conditions of Insurance).
+In the event of any necessary maintenance or repair work or an accident, Carvolution shall, within the scope of the vehicle subscription, provide the Customer with a replacement vehicle and a 24h breakdown service for the duration of the repair work (cf. also the General Terms and Conditions of Insurance).

 The vehicle is registered with Carvolution, which is therefore responsible for the payment of the periodic motor vehicle taxes.

 The Customer and the Authorised Users are, within the scope of the vehicle subscription, covered by a motor third-party liability insurance policy taken out by Carvolution.
-This insurance covers personal injury and material damage by third parties up to a maximum of CHF 100 million.
+This insurance covers personal injuries and property damage of third parties up to a maximum of CHF 100 million.
 The corresponding separate insurance terms apply, in which the insurance benefits and exclusions for the motor third-party liability insurance are stipulated in detail.

 The Customer can – against payment of an additional remuneration which is agreed upon in the Contract as a (separately shown) part of the monthly flat rate (Section 18.1) – include gross negligence in the insurance.
 This means that the insurance company waives its statutory right of recourse or reduction when an insured event is caused by gross negligence.
 The corresponding separate insurance terms apply, in which the insurance benefits and exclusions for the inclusion of gross negligence are stipulated in detail.